jeffersonpaschoal79/Devices.Api/README.md

 Devices API

 A simple, clean and fully containerized .NET API designed to manage devices.
 It follows a layered architecture (Domain → Application → Infrastructure → API) with clear separation of concerns, basic validation rules, error handling with Result<T>, EF Core migrations, Docker support, and automated tests.

+Features

+- CRUD operations for devices
+- Validation rules enforced at the domain layer
+- Device life-cycle restrictions (e.g., in-use devices cannot be deleted or have name/brand updated)
+- Clean separation of concerns across layers
+- Database migrations executed automatically at startup
+- Docker-ready environment with PostgreSQL
+- Full unit test coverage for domain and use cases

 Architecture Overview